yalmip/yalmip.github.io/_posts/2011-08-31-Nonconvex-quadratic-programming.md

   teaser: lofberg.jpg
   thumb: lofberg.jpg
 ---
-A common question I get is along the lines ''"how can I solve a nonconvex QP using SeDuMi"''
+A common question I get is along the lines *how can I solve a nonconvex QP using SeDuMi*?

 The answer to the questions is a bit tricky, since it depends on what the user means with  *solve*, and why [SEDUMI] is mentioned.
 Do you mean that you want to compute an exact solution and just assume that [SEDUMI] (or any SDP solver) can do this, or have you stumbled upon the notion of semidefinite relaxations and think semidefinite relaxations always solve the problem, or do you understand that a semidefinite relaxation only some times gives a solution, and primarily are used to compute lower bounds?